Aloe Vera Spritzer Recipe for Face and Body

 I use a product line that contains aloe vera and I love it, maybe you've heard of it?
 It's called Aloette.
 I’ve been using it for years and will continue to use it until the product is no more (which is never I hope).

 One of the products from that line I especially like, like, like is the hydrating mist body spray.
 I love spraying it on my face before moisturizing and throughout the day if I feel my face needs a little pick me up.
 The cost is reasonable but I thought, if I can make something comparable, I can save a little.

-Below is the aloe vera body spray recipe I use every day based on the ingredients that are in the Hydrating Mist.
+Below is the aloe vera facial spray and body spray recipe I use every day based on the ingredients that are in the Hydrating Mist.
 This is my version of the spray which I personally think it's great for aging skin.
 I not only make it for myself, but family and friends too – and it makes a great gift.
 As with anything new you try, you can test this on a small patch of skin first.

 Making Your Homemade Aloe Vera Spritzer

 Just a few things to keep in mind when making your homemade products: